-Permits are issued subject to the current East Dorset Off Street Parking Places Consolidation Order and to the following general terms and conditions:
+Permits are issued subject to the current East Dorset Off Street Parking Places Consolidation Order and to the following general conditions:

-vehicles are admitted and left at the owner's risk.
-Dorset Council will not be liable for any loss or damage to the vehicle or its contents unless caused by the negligence of the council.
+- vehicles are admitted and left at the owner's risk.
+The council will not be liable for any loss or damage to the vehicle or its contents unless caused by the negligence of the council

 The definition of the following in the current East Dorset Off Street Parking Places Consolidation Order is:

-- Resident of the Borough - means a person who is resident within former East Dorset District Council on the date of application and whose name would normally appear on the Electoral Register
+- resident of the borough - means a person who is resident within the East Dorset area on the date of application and whose name would normally appear on the Electoral Register

-Parking permit holders are reminded that it is a condition of the current East Dorset Off Street Parking Places Consolidation Order that the specified vehicle must be properly and currently taxed and insured when located in any of the councils car parks.
+Parking permit holders are reminded that it is a condition of the East Dorset Off Street Parking Places Consolidation Order that the vehicle must be properly and currently taxed and insured when located in any of the council car parks specified in the Order.

 General Data Protection Regulation (GDPR) 2018

-Personal and sensitive personal information can include, for example, your name, address, registration number and any physical health information provided at the time of application.
+Personal and sensitive personal information can include, for example, your name, address, email address, registration number and any physical health information provided at the time of application.